The Government House will be featured as part of the St. Augustine History Festival.

 Created by the University of Florida, Historic St. Augustine Inc., and the Lastinger Family Foundation, the festival showcases every era of St. Augustine's long and storied past through special events and tours of historic venues.
 The activities include tours, presentations, book signings, a re-enactment, and a special concert featuring music by Black composers.

-Go here, to learn which historic sites, houses of worship, and gardens will be open for tours during the 2025 St. Augustine History Fest.
+Go here to learn which historic sites, houses of worship, and gardens will be open for tours during the 2025 St. Augustine History Fest.

 Special Events, Free Entry

 These events are listed in date and time order.
+(As much as possible)

 Butler Beach

 What: St. Johns County Parks and Recreation guide, Will Pate, leads a walk and discussion about the history of Butler Beach.
-Purchased by a Black man, Frank B. Butler, in 1927, when other beaches in St. Augustine were for "whites only," Butler Beach became one of the St. Augustine focal points of the 1964 struggle for Civil Rights.
+Purchased by a Black man, Frank B. Butler, in 1927, when other beaches in St. Augustine were for "whites only," Butler Beach became one of St. Augustine's focal points of the 1964 struggle for Civil Rights.

 When: Wednesday, May 7, 2025, from 10:30 to 11:30 a.m.